 Hungary’s capital has an entire festival dedicated to autumn: CAFe Budapest Festival, brings together music, dance and performance art in an explosive cultural medley which lasts for two weeks.

 Autumn also sees the summer crowds which formed throngs around the main attractions disperse, leaving you free to discover them in peace.
 The Neo-Gothic Parliament and UNESCO-protected Castle Hill are two of Budapest’s best sights, but don’t forget to stop in at one of the city’s many thermal baths for a bit of rest and relaxation.

 Central Market Hall, Budapest’s main produce market is the perfect spot to sample seasonal treats – feast on sausages dusted with paprika, washed down with pálinka (Hungarian brandy).
 The Budapest Pálinka and Sausage festival dedicated to this pair of delicacies takes place at the beginning of October.

-An unbeatable guide to Budapest, includes insider tips and ideas, colour maps, top 10 lists - all designed to help you s...
+An unbeatable, pocket-sized guide to Budapest, packed with insider tips and ideas, colour maps, top 10 lists, and a lami...

 It may surprise you to hear that sunshine levels in Edinburgh are much the same through early autumn as they are in June and July – though the odd shower may be more likely.